Van Long Nature Reserve – the Best Boat Ride in Vietnam! (2024)

 She even showed us a monkey on one of the cliffs.
 Whether it was the Delacour’s langur, I couldn’t tell.
 She claimed it was.
 It was from so far, I could barely tell how big it actually was, let alone its color or features.

-Her English skills were minimal, but nothing that can’t be solved with some good old Google Translate.
+Her English skills were minimal, but nothing that can’t be solved with some good old Google Translate or gestures & smiles.

 The landscapes at Van Long Nature Reserve